5 Must-Have Tools for Starting a Podcast

 A microphone is a sensitive device.
 It can pick up many sounds, including your breathing and the pop of air that comes out of your mouth for /p/ and /s/ sounds.

 You can prevent your mic from picking up these unwanted sounds using a foam ball or pop filter.

 A foam ball is that foamy cover that you put on the microphone.
 It can cost less than $10 but can help you improve audio quality.
 Meanwhile, a pop filter is a screen you place in front of the microphone with the same purpose.

 - 【Double Layer Pop Filter】- LILALIWA pop filter for microphones features double layers of nylon mesh, which can efficiently reduce plosives, wind interference and saliva spraying during recording or broadcasting, and help users get a clear and loud sound.

 Microphone Boom Arm

 A boom arm is where you attach your microphone for better placement.
 That way, you do not have to hold your mic and ensure better audio quality for your podcast.

 However, you do not need something fancy for your boom arm.

-If you are doing a solo podcast, the small mic stand that comes with your Audio Technica ATR2100x or Sams on Q2U will suffice.
+The small mic stand with your Audio Technica ATR2100x or Sams on Q2U will suffice if you do a solo podcast.
 Should you get a boom arm, we recommend the Samson MBA38 and the RODE PSA 1.